HangfireIO/Cronos/README.md

 DateTime? nextUtc = expression.GetNextOccurrence(DateTime.UtcNow);
 ```

-The `nextUtc` will contain the next occurrence in the `TimeZoneInfo.Utc` zone, *after the given time*, or `null` value when it is unreachable (for example, Feb 30).

-When invalid Cron expression is given, an instance of the `CronFormatException` class is thrown.
+The `nextUtc` will contain the next occurrence in UTC, *after the given time*, or `null` value when it is unreachable (for example, Feb 30).
+If an invalid Cron expression is given, the `CronFormatException` exception is thrown.

 ### Working with time zones

-It is possible to specify a time zone directly, in this case you should pass `DateTime` with `DateTimeKind.Utc` flag, or use `DateTimeOffset` class.
+It is possible to specify a time zone directly, in this case you should pass `DateTime` with `DateTimeKind.Utc` flag, or use `DateTimeOffset` class, that's is smart enough to always point to an exact, non-ambiguous instant.

 ```csharp
 CronExpression expression = CronExpression.Parse("* * * * *");